AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 ## View In Progress translation projects for a map or topic

 Some of the references on your translation dashboard might be in progress status.
 These references have a **In Progress** link under **Translation Status** column.
-When you click the link, the **In Progress Projects** dialog opens.
+When you select the link, the **In Progress Projects** dialog opens.
 In the dialog, you can see the list of all In Progress translation projects \(along with the target language\) which contain the selected reference.

 >[!NOTE]
 >
 > You can see the In Progress link for the translated projects created in AEM Guides as a Cloud Service February 2023 release or later.

-Click the name of the reference in the dialog to open it in preview mode.
-You can also click the translation project to start the translation.
+Select the name of the reference in the dialog to open it in preview mode.
+You can also select the translation project to start the translation.

 ![](images/translation-in-progress.png){width="550" align="left"}